charmoniumQ/charmonium.freeze/README.rst

 - `PyPI`_
 - `GitHub`_

+Injectively, deterministically maps objects to hashable, immutable objects.

 ``frozenset`` is to ``set`` as ``freeze`` is to ``Any``.

 That is, ``type(a) is type(b) and a != b`` implies ``freeze(a) != freeze(b)``.

-Moreover, this function is deterministic, so it can be used to compare states **across subsequent process invocations**.
+Moreover, this function is deterministic, so it can be used to compare states **across subsequent process invocations** (with the same interpreter major and minor version).

 >>> obj = [1, 2, 3, {4, 5, 6}, object()]
 >>> hash(obj)